darwinia-network/crab-docs/docs/builders/integrations/oracles/razor-network.md

 }
 ```

-### Try it on Moonbase Alpha {: #try-it-on-moonbase-alpha }
+### Try it on pangolin Alpha {: #try-it-on-pangolin-alpha }

-The easiest way to try their Oracle implementation is by pointing the interface to the Bridge contract deployed at address `{{ networks.moonbase.razor.bridge_address }}`:
+The easiest way to try their Oracle implementation is by pointing the interface to the Bridge contract deployed at address `{{ networks.pangolin.razor.bridge_address }}`:

 ```solidity
 pragma solidity 0.6.11;